gogs/docs/en-US/intro/faqs.md

 }
 ```

-##### Set up with suburl
+##### How do I set up a sub-URL with NGINX?

-In case you need to use a sub-path for Gogs instance, you can change your Nginx config as follows(pay special attention to the suffix `/`):
+In case you need to use a sub-path for your Gogs instance, you can change your NGINX configuration to the following
+(note to the suffix `/`):

 ```
 server {